babakfp/babakfp.ir/src/content/docs/tailwindcss-addons/not.md

 export default {
     plugins: [
         ...allAddons({
-            not: false, // Enabled by default
+            not: false, // Enabled by default.
         }),
     ],
 }